ZhnegxiLI/LjProjetBackend/README.md

     - EF CORE InMemory context
 ## TODO:
 - Add log for all save services
 - Add transaction for save service
 - Migrate the api to rest api

+# Deploiement:
+- If you want to deploy it to UAT(Staging), just need to review your deploiment on action
+- If you want to deploy it to Prod, please create a new tag